Workshop

-NPCP CECs not offered, however your certificate of completion can but used toward many program (yearly or biennial) requirements (ie: Balanced Body, Stott, etc…) For workshops with NPCP CECs click here.
+NPCP CECs not offered — your certificate of completion can be used toward many program requirements (Balanced Body, Stott, etc.).
+For workshops with NPCP CECs click here.

 In this online Pilates workshop, Adam McAtee explores exercise science principles, literature, and current research, offering strategies and specific examples of how to use movement science to enhance your Pilates teaching.